-84. Unless the Commissioner of the Division shall expressly extend (as he is hereby of money from municipal fund.

-Orders for payment of money from municipal empowered to do, on the recommendation of the Commissioners at a meeting) the limit of the powers of the Chairman or Vice-Chairman in this behalf, all orders for the payment of money from the municipal fund, if for a sum not above five hundred rupees, shall be signed by the Chairman or Vice-Chairman; and all orders for larger sums by both of the said officers, or by one of the said officers and another Commissioner.
+84. Unless the Commissioner of the Division shall expressly extend (as he is hereby empowered to do, on the recommendation of the Commissioners at a meeting) the limit of the powers of the Chairman or Vice-Chairman in this behalf, all orders for the payment of money from the municipal fund, if for a sum not above five hundred rupees, shall be signed by the Chairman or Vice-Chairman; and all orders for larger sums by both of the said officers, or by one of the said officers and another Commissioner.

-No such orders shall be issued otherwise than for the payment of money of which the expenditure has been authorized by the Commissioners at a meeting, as provided in section 78.
+No such orders shall be issued otherwise than for the payment of money of which the expenditure has been authorzied by the Commissioners at a meeting, as provided in section 78.

-For payment of money see Account Rules App.
-XI.
+For payment of money see Account Rules App. p.
+40a (50a).